Content-based Unrestricted Adversarial Attack: Adversarial Content Attack

 \textbf{Differentiable Boundary Processing.} Since the diffusion model does not explicitly constrain the value range of $\bar{z_0}$, the modification of $z_T$ may cause the value range to be exceeded.
-So we introduce differentiable boundary processing $\varrho(\cdot)$ to solve this problem. $\varrho(\cdot)$ constrains the values outside $[0,1]$ to the range of $[0,1]$ and the specific implementation refers to \textbf{Appendix C}.
+So we introduce differentiable boundary processing $\varrho(\cdot)$ to solve this problem. $\varrho(\cdot)$ constrains the values outside $[0,1]$ to the range of $[0,1]$.
+The mathematical expression of DPB is as follows:

 Next, we define $\Pi_{\kappa}$ as the projection of the adversarial perturbation $\delta$ onto $\kappa$-ball.
 We introduce momentum $g$ and express the optimization adversarial latents as:

 In general, Adversarial Latent Optimization (ALO) employs skip gradient to determine the gradient of the denoising process, and integrates differentiable boundary processing to regulate the value range of adversarial examples, and finally performs iterative optimization according to the gradient.
 Combined with Image Latent Mapping, Adversarial Content Attack is illustrated in Algorithm~\ref{alg:aca}.